 Of course, the Viazul Bus isn’t the only way to travel around Cuba.
 We’ve covered Cuban Rental Cars in our guide to renting a car in Cuba here.
 And then there are trains (sometimes), so our guide to Cuban trains is here.
 And for all other forms of Cuban transport, you’ll want to head over here.

-No matter how long you’re heading to Cuba you’ll want to read about the internet in Cuba (our guide is here), but you should also consider ordering a Cuban Tourist SIM card for collection at the airport, just to make everything a whole lot easier.
+No matter how long you’re heading to Cuba you’ll want to read about the internet in Cuba (our guide is here), but you should also consider ordering a Cuban eSIM, just to make everything a whole lot easier.

 I’ve mentioned pre-booking and prepaying for accommodation.
 That’s because once you get into the local community, you’ll find that cash is king in Cuba, so make sure you read our guide to Cuban currency here.